RBLXUtils/FastSignal/README.md

 ### From Wally

-You can get FastSignal as a dependancy on Wally.
+You can get FastSignal as a dependency on Wally.
 Add `lucasmzreal/fastsignal` in your dependencies and you're done.

 ```toml